AndrewLawrence/dCVnet/README.md

 predictors (*p*), especially where there may be uninformative or redundant predictors which the analyst isn't willing, or able, to remove.

+In an ideal world we would collect more data, but this is often impractical or too expensive.

-These circumstances lead to a number of related statistical problems which become worse with greater ratios of *p*/*n*:<sup>[2](#fn2)</sup>
+The described circumstances give a number of related statistical problems which become worse with greater ratios of *p*/*n*:<sup>[2](#fn2)</sup>

 * [Overfitting](https://en.wikipedia.org/wiki/Overfitting)